 Her colleague wrote, "Dr. Gianna O’Hara has been an integral part of the South Campus Internal Medicine Residency Program.
 She is always the first to step up to help her fellow residents, new interns and the underserved teens in South Tucson.
 Among her many accomplishments, awards and accolades, she has accomplished a few things that really stand out.
 Dr. O’Hara started a Google Doc system which includes documents and reference materials for incoming interns.
 The interns have access to these documents/materials prior to their orientation start date which shows Dr. O’Hara’s passion for her South Campus family.
 The Google Doc system also includes a calendar that highlights important due dates, events, and helpful information for all residents.
 Dr. O’Hara is a major organizer for the Pathways to Success event which serves as a hands-on health-care career fair for South Tucson at-risk high school students.
 These students are underrepresented in health care and the purpose of the event is to encourage them to learn how they can become the future faces of medicine.
 She recruits presenters, organizes hospital tours and makes sure the event runs smoothly.
 She is naturally shy but came out of her shell to promote this event on live TV."

-Others lauded, to date, include (click on name to see their WAM profile):
+Others lauded, as of Sept.
+10, include (click on name to see their WIM profile):